 It follows a Model-View-Template architectural pattern and is popular because of its lightweight features and standalone modules for testing and development.

-One of the primary advantages of Django is that it allows developers to build apps and websites as swiftly as possible.
-If launching a portal within a tight deadline is your concern, Django should help you do it.
+One of the primary advantages of the Django framework is that it allows developers to build apps and websites as swiftly as possible.
+If launching a portal within a tight deadline is your concern, Django web development frameworks should help you do it.

-Django allows little to no space for developers to make mistakes on security breaches or compromises.
+This feature of Django framework allows little to no space for developers to make mistakes on security breaches or compromises.
 The framework helps developers to avoid making common mistakes like SQL injection, clickjacking, cross-site request forgery, cross-site scripting and more.

-Django is perfect for websites or apps that are prone to heavy traffic.
+Django framework is perfect for a websites or apps that are prone to heavy traffic.
 Thanks to its scalability feature, managing upsurges in traffic is not a big deal at all.